ThomasPepperz/Using-ML-To-Detect-Bias-in-Criminal-Sentencing-Data/README.md

 The following section focuses on the transformation of the variable data types for each feature as well as the formatting of the associated values.
 The first variable to be transformed is `race`.

+### Variable `race`
-Inspection of the data revealed many inconsistencies in how values for `race` has been inputted, which most likely is attributable either to inconsistent data input formatting policies amongst arresting agencies or to individual officers with the responsibility of inputting data.
+Inspection of the data reveals many inconsistencies in how values for `race` has been inputted, which most likely is attributable either to inconsistent data input formatting policies amongst arresting agencies or to individual officers with the responsibility of inputting data.

 ```
 R> levels(as.factor(sentences$race))